Tonywuhk/realai.org/course/tensorflow/README.md

 On our newly built VM, the CNN model in the previous session that took over 16 minutes to train on 8 vCPUs should now only take less than 2 minutes!
 With more computing power, let’s build a CNN with more convolutional layers for CIFAR-10:

-* Deep CNN for CIFAR-10
+* Jupyter Notebook: [Deep CNN for CIFAR-10](http://nbviewer.jupyter.org/url/realai.org/course/tensorflow/deep-cnn-for-CIFAR-10.ipynb) (hosted on nbviewer; [GitHub](https://github.com/real-ai/realai.org/blob/master/course/tensorflow/deep-cnn-for-CIFAR-10.ipynb); [source](http://realai.org/course/tensorflow/deep-cnn-for-CIFAR-10.ipynb))

 ## Further Reading